henimezrani/rbk-platform-frontend/README.md

 # RBK E-Learning Plateform

-> Dashboard based on paper dashboard UI template + vue-router
+> Based on paper dashboard UI template

-This project is a vue version of [Paper-dashboard](https://www.creative-tim.com/product/paper-dashboard) designed for vue js.The dashboard includes vue-router
+This project is made by the outcomes team of RBK Tunisia.
+It is a Learning Management System designed to meet the needs of RBK's instructional team in terms of material and class coordination.

 ## Table of contents